josef-br/axiomatic-explanations/README.md

 pip install -r requirements.txt
 ```

 This code requires the installation of [`pylucene`](https://lucene.apache.org/pylucene/).
 This one is a but cumbersome, and it cannot be simply installed via one pip dependency.
-You can either install it using the official installation guide from the documentation, or you can use my (arguably simpler to install) [fork on GitHub]. **Either way, make sure you install it into the virtual environment if you use one.**
+You can either install it using the official installation guide from the documentation, or you can use my (arguably simpler to install) [fork on GitHub](https://github.com/josef-br/pylucene). **Either way, make sure you install it into the virtual environment if you use one.**

 ## Processing Steps